jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 Why not head up the Valley that same night?

 Arenales is close the Argentine-Chilean border, so there is a military checkpoint that requires registration of anyone who wants to go up the mountains.
-This base operates from 8:00 AM to, as describe by one of the Genderames (Argentine Militar Forces), "prudent hours".
-I can confidently say that proudent hours are between 7 and 7:30 PM.
+This base operates from 8:00 AM to, as describe by one of the Gendarmes (Argentine Militar Forces), "prudent hours".
+I can confidently say that prudent hours are between 7 and 7:30 PM.

 **So basically you can only head up from 8 AM to 7:30 PM.**

 ### Gear
-I will skip obvious personal gear such as helmet, absailing device, etc. Collectively as a group we had:
+I will skip obvious personal gear such as helmet, abseiling device, etc. Collectively as a group we had:

 - Double Ropes (thanks Santi)
 - 2 sets of 0.5 to 3 Camalots (one from Black Diamond and one from Wild Country)